PluribusDigital/playbook/training/guide-microsoft.md

 Go to https://partneruniversity.microsoft.com/?whr=uri:MicrosoftAccount and login using your STSI Office 365 credentials(youremail@stsiinc.com and password)
 Click the drop-down arrow next to Catalog for course sections or search for a course

-When the course is completed some offer exams for certifications.
+Upon completion some courses offer exams for certifications.
 If you pursue a certification STSI will reimburse test costs so do not be shy, take the tests!

 Some training paths of particularly interest are:
-Azure DevOps Assessment (18473)
+* Azure DevOps Assessment (18473)
-Azure Data Services (17490)
+* Azure Data Services (17490)
 Search the course number or select Azure in the Catalog and scroll down to locate.

 If you need any assistance or have any questions at all do not hesitate to ask at HelpDesk@stsiinc.com